CalvinWan0101/calvinwan0101/README.md

 ### About me

-I am a junior at Taipei Tech, majoring in Computer Science.
-I am interested in backend development, software design, and software testing.
-So far, I've learned about test-driven development, refactoring, and several design patterns.
-Currently, I am learning about Clean Code and Clean Architecture.
-I enjoy applying what I've learned to my development projects.
+I am a senior student at Taipei Tech, majoring in Computer Science.
+I am interested in backend development, software design, and software testing, and I am currently interning at [Galaxy Software Services (GSS)](https://www.gss.com.tw/).

 ### Learn more about me